Education and Training Benefit Q&As

 The Education and Training Benefit (ETB) recognizes your military service and can help prepare you for your next career.
 ETB funding can assist you with your education and post-military employment goals and allow you to be more competitive in the civilian workforce.

 Career Transition Services (CTS) is a complementary program to ETB.
-You are strongly encouraged to apply for CTS to help you choose a school or program that fits your career and educational goals.
+You can use CTS to choose a school or program that fits your career and educational goals.
+It’s available whenever you’re ready to use it.

 Q&As